Ronkahn21/grove/docs/designs/topology.md

    - Scans cluster for any PodCliqueSet resources
    - If any PodCliqueSet exists: Keeps finalizer, deletion blocked
    - If no PodCliqueSet exists: Removes finalizer, deletion proceeds
-4. Once finalizer removed, Kubernetes deletes TopologyDomain
+4. Once finalizer removed, Kubernetes deletes ClusterTopology

 Key Points:

-- Admin must delete all PodCliqueSet resources before deleting TopologyDomain
+- Admin must delete all PodCliqueSet resources that reference this ClusterTopology before deletion
-- Controller checks if any PodCliqueSet exists (no need to check specific references)
+- Controller checks if any PodCliqueSet references this specific ClusterTopology
-- Since topology is singleton, any PodCliqueSet potentially uses it
 - Controller continuously reconciles deletion requests
 - Prevents orphaned workloads with invalid topology configuration